patrickingle/bestbooks/README.md

 == Contact ==

-Support is provided at http://support.phkcorp.com.
-Please request membership in the "Bestbooks" forum.
+Support is provided at https://github.com/patrickingle/bestbooks/issues.
+You will require a free account on github.com

-Please contact phkcorp2005@gmail.com or visit www.phkcorp.com?do=wordpress with questions, comments, or requests.
+Please contact phkcorp2005@gmail.com or visit the above forum with questions, comments, or requests.